(Today’s guest article is from Mojca Mars of Super Spicy Media. Take it away Mojca!)

 From feast and famine to a constant stream of leads

-Luckily we’re living in 2016 where it’s more than possible to go from feast and famine to constant stream of leads.
+Luckily we’re living in a time where it’s more than possible to go from feast and famine to a constant stream of leads.
 You can do that with Facebook Advertising.

 We’re past the point of ignoring that Facebook Advertising is working.
 Fact is, it works and many companies, including small businesses and freelancers, proved us that.